southfla79/EE-Mod-Setup/README.md

 ### How do I contribute? ###

 * learn git basics (https://git-scm.com/videos https://git-scm.com/book/en/v2)
-* fork BWS repository using "SourceTree" or "SmartGit" or other preferred tool
+* fork the main project repository using "SourceTree" or "SmartGit" or other preferred tool
-* add mods/make other changes (see FAQ in the Docs folder of the BWS package!)
+* add mods/make other changes (see FAQ in the Docs folder of the download package!)
 * create a pull request to submit changes from your fork back to the main project